Tommy Castellanos

-Thomas Castellanos (born August 26, 2003) is an American college football quarterback for the Florida State Seminoles.
-He previously played for the Boston College Eagles and the UCF Knights.
+Thomas Castellanos (born August 26, 2003) is an American football quarterback for the Texas Tech Red Raiders.
+He previously played for the UCF Knights, the Boston College Eagles, and the Florida State Seminoles.

 Early life

-Castellanos was born in Miami, Florida and grew up in Waycross, Georgia.
+Castellanos was born in Miami, Florida, and grew up in Waycross, Georgia.
 He was the seventh of 11 children in his family.
 His father died when he was 3, and Castellanos was raised by his mother, Yukia.

 Castellanos attended Ware County High School where he played football, basketball and track and field.
 As a junior, he was named first-team all-state at quarterback while leading his team to a 10–2 record and throwing for 2,881 yards and 23 touchdowns, additionally rushing for 939 yards and 24 touchdowns.
 As a senior, he threw for 2,613 yards and 25 scores while adding 968 rushing yards and 13 touchdowns.
 Castellanos totaled 7,710 passing yards and 3,681 rushing yards for Ware County, also playing defensive back in addition to quarterback.
-He committed to play college football for the UCF Knights, choosing them over Florida State and Georgia.
+As a three-star prospect and the #33 ATH in the country, Castellanos committed to play college football for the UCF Knights, choosing them over Florida State and Georgia.